Ebeed-cs/Mastering-4-critical-SKILLS-using-CPP-17/README.md

 ---

 ### 📙 Project 3: Ask Me Project
-A console-based question-and-answer system with persistent file storage, user authentication, threaded discussions, and smart data handling using STL.
+A terminal-based Q&A system with file persistence, user authentication, threaded discussions, and STL-based data management.

 **🛠️ Features:**
-- Persistent storage via `users.txt` and `questions.txt`
-- Sign Up / Login / Sign Out with username-based lookups using `std::map`
-- Ask/answer questions with support for anonymity and user preferences
-- Threaded conversation model with reply chains
-- View questions: received, sent, or all answered feed
-- Delete own questions, including entire thread if parent is removed
-- Unique IDs for users and questions
-- Strong input validation and error handling
+- **Persistent Data Storage:**
+  Stores users and questions in `users.txt` and `questions.txt`, auto-loaded and saved using helper functions.

+- **User Authentication & Management:**
+  Supports Sign Up, Login, and Sign Out with full user info and anonymous-question option.
+Users stored in `std::map` for fast access.

+- **Question & Answer Functionality:**
+  Users can ask/answer targeted questions (anonymously or not), respecting recipient settings.

+- **Threaded Conversation Model:**
+  Supports nested replies with parent-child relationships using `std::map<int, std::vector<int>>`.

+- **Comprehensive Views:**
+  View questions "To You", "From You", and global answered question feed.

+- **Thread-Aware Deletion:**
+  Users can delete their own questions.
+Deleting a parent question removes the entire thread.

+- **Unique ID Generation:**
+  Each user and question has a unique ID for efficient tracking and referencing.

+- **Robust Input Validation:**
+  Ensures safe inputs and prevents unauthorized actions (e.g., deleting others’ questions).

+- **Efficient STL Usage:**
-- Efficient data structures: `std::map` and `std::vector`
+  Uses `std::map` and `std::vector` for scalable, fast data operations (O(log N)).

-- Acknowledged limitation: concurrent ID conflicts in parallel sessions
+- **Concurrency Limitation (Acknowledged):**
+  Parallel users may receive same IDs due to non-thread-safe generation — noted for future improvement.

 🔗 **[Demo Link](https://youtu.be/CVA3948iE2A)**